 The Southern Alleghenies Museum of Art (SAMA) is a sweeping museum that now encompasses five satellite locations.
 Along with traveling exhibits, the SAMA houses over 4,000 permanent works of art.
 The collections include painting, drawings, sculptures, and prints from local and international artists.
 SAMA houses art from some renowned artists, as well, such as Andy Warhol and Mary Cassatt.
 Depending on when they visit, guests can attend one of the many annual fundraising and professional development events.
 These events combine food, wine, music, and art into a unique experience, such as during The Art of Wine and Fashion and Blue Monday.

-Things to Do in Altoona, Pennsylvania: Blair Country Historical Society, Inc.
+Step back in time at the Blair Country Historical Society, Inc.

 © Blair Country Historical Society, Inc.